 Vidyo is a cloud-based service providing an immersive video service.
-Service Providers purchase hosted Vidyo from Mitel Cloud Services.
+Service Provider purchase hosted Vidyo from Mitel Cloud Services.
 There are no changes to the reference architectures to support Vidyo, other than the addition of the Vidyo desktop client for users.
 For single-tenant solutions with MiCollab, MiCollab provides provisioning integration and an integrated user experience, with launch from the MiCollab desktop client.
 To support Vidyo services requires the deployment of the MiCollab Vidyo integration blade; MiCollab Client desktop client handles the installation of the Vidyo desktop client.
 Vidyo integration requires MiCollab in integrated mode.
 This is not supported for multi-tenant solutions, which include MiCollab Client Multi-tenant in co-located mode.
-For multi-tenant solutions, Vidyo services are configured and provisioned using the Vidyo Portal; desktop clients must be downloaded and installed using the Vidyo Portal.
+For multi-tenant solutions, Vidyo services are configured and provisioned using VidyoPortal; desktop clients must be downloaded and installed using VidyoPortal.